aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 25.4
+* Support to specify sheet set to export to html
+* Support to get and set gridline color for worksheet
+* Support to export editable charts since Excel2016 to docx file
+* Support reading and writing sensitivity label
+* Support to export more style attributes to Numbers
+* Support to import template files of markdown format
+* Support to detect whether there is any custom function used by formulas in Cell and Workbook

 ## Aspose.Cells for .NET 25.3
 * Support to get display style of one cell from cells without getting the cell object
 * Support to get binary content of used fonts in the workbook